Tranmere Rovers F.C.: Supporters and rivalries

 Tranmere Rovers had an average home attendance of 6,398 during the 2024–25 season, making them the 10th best supported club in League Two.
 The club has a number of supporters' groups, including the Tranmere Rovers Supporters Trust and the Tranmere Rovers Official Supporters Club.
 In 2010, the trust raised £12,500 for the club to sign Andy Robinson on loan.
 Tranmere Rovers have been the subject of an independent supporters' fanzine Give Us an R since the 1990s.

 Despite being geographically closest to Everton and Liverpool, Tranmere's time in the lower leagues has meant that they have rarely met either club and have built up traditional rivalries with near neighbours Wrexham and Chester.
-According to a survey entitled 'The League of Love and Hate' conducted in August 2019, Tranmere fans listed the more distant Bolton Wanderers and Oldham Athletic as their biggest rivals, followed by Everton, Liverpool and Crewe Alexandra, although the census did not contain non-league clubs (Chester and, and that time, Wrexham).
+According to a survey entitled 'The League of Love and Hate' conducted in August 2019, Tranmere fans listed the more distant Bolton Wanderers and Oldham Athletic as their biggest rivals, followed by Everton, Liverpool and Crewe Alexandra, although the census did not contain non-league clubs (Chester and, at that time, Wrexham).
 Tranmere also had a fierce rivalry with Wallasey-based near neighbour New Brighton, until that club failed to be re-elected to the Football League in 1951.

 As of the end of the 2022–23 season, Tranmere had met the following teams most times in the Football League: